 |144,5||15 s||(3)||700 MB||(1)|

 (1) Proposition 2 of the paper.

 (2) Zcash Mining Contest.

 - NDSS'16 paper: PDF (please refer to this publication if you need to cite Equihash)

 - Eprint version: PDF

 - Presentation slides: PDF

-- Reference implementation: at github.
+- Reference implementation: on github.

 - Biryukov, A. and Khovratovich, D. (2016).
 Equihash: asymmetric proof-of-work based on the Generalized Birthday problem.
 In Network and Distributed System Security Symposium (NDSS) 2016.